antadde/N-SDM/README.md

 ## Study area

-Following the spatially-nested framework (see Figure 1 and section “Highlighted features” of the N-SDM software note for details), we distinguished between “local-” and “global-” level study areas.
-The local-level area included all of Switzerland, with a total area of ≈ 40,000 km².
+Following the spatially-nested framework (see Figure 1 and section “Highlighted features” of the N-SDM software note for details), we distinguished between “regional-” and “global-”level study areas.
+The regional-level area included all of Switzerland, with a total area of ≈ 40,000 km².
 For the global-level area, we used a bounding box covering the European continent, ranging from 32,60 °N to 71,70 °N, and from 28,56 °W to 40,21 °E, for an area of ≈ 10 Mio. km².

 ## Data

 ### Species data

 Global-level species occurrence records were obtained from GBIF (https://www.gbif.org/).
 Local-level records were obtained from the Swiss Species Information Center InfoSpecies (www.infospecies.ch).
-To limit spatial clustering effects, occurrence records will be disaggregated so that two points cannot be closer than 1 km at the global level and 200 m at the local level.
+To limit spatial clustering effects, occurrence records will be disaggregated so that two points cannot be closer than 1 km at the global level and 200 m at the regional level.
 For each species and level 10,000 background absences aimed at contrasting with occurrence records will be randomly generated across the target areas.

 ### Covariate data

 We will use a suite of 453 candidate covariates derived from 42 individual parameters belonging to 6 main categories (bioclimatic, land use and cover, edaphic, topographic, population density, transportation, and vegetation).
 Once the .zip data file has been unzipped, detailed information on the covariates can be found in ./data/nsdm-project/covariates/covariates.xlsx.
-Only bioclimatic covariates were used for fitting the global-level model and all the others were used for the local model (see Figure 1 in the companion Software Note for details).
+Only bioclimatic covariates were used for fitting the global-level model and all the others were used for the regional model (see Figure 1 in the companion Software Note for details).
 To account for environmental conditions within a wider area than the only coordinates of the occurrence records, covariates from the “land use and cover” category were extracted using 13 moving radii ranging from 25 m to 5 km.
 All covariates were standardized to zero mean and unit variance.

 ## N-SDM settings